stgm/scientific-programming-1/22 Language/10 Strings/strings.md

 	Pack
 	Qack

-Of course, that’s not quite right because “Ouack” and “Quack” are misspelled.
+Of course, that's not quite right because "Ouack” and "Quack” are misspelled.

 ---